TheMaryK/Shopping_Trends_EXCEL/README.md

 ## BUSINESS QUESTIONS

-1. What is the demographic distribution of customers?
+1. What are the top-performing product categories and locations?
-2. What are the top-performing product categories and locations?
+2. What are the average review ratings across gender and age groups?
-3. What are the most commonly used payment methods?
+3. How does spending vary across seasons?
-4. Which shipping types are most frequently used?
+4. How do subscription status influence the average purchase amount and satisfaction level?
-5. What are the average review ratings across different demographic groups?
+5. What are the most commonly used payment methods?
-6. How does spending vary across seasons?
+6. What is the demographic distribution of customers?
-7. How do promo codes and subscription status influence the average purchase amount and satisfaction level?
+7. Which shipping types are most frequently used?

 ## TOOLS USED